2022–23 Virginia Tech Hokies men's basketball team

 The 2022–23 Virginia Tech Hokies men's basketball team represented Virginia Polytechnic Institute and State University during the 2022–23 NCAA Division I men's basketball season.
 The Hokies were led by fourth-year head coach Mike Young and played their home games at Cassell Coliseum in Blacksburg, Virginia, as members of the Atlantic Coast Conference.
 They finished the season 19–15, 8–12 in ACC play to finish in 11th place.
 In the ACC tournament, they defeated Notre Dame before losing to NC State in the second round.
-They received an at-large bit do the National Invitation Tournament where they lost to Cincinnati in the first round.
+They received an at-large bid to the National Invitation Tournament, where they lost to Cincinnati in the first round.

 Previous season

 The Hokies finished the 2020–21 season 23–13, 11–9 in ACC play, to finish in seventh place.
 They defeated Clemson, Notre Dame, and North Carolina to advance to the ACC tournament championship.
-There they defeated Duke to win the tournament championship.
-As a result, they received the conference’s automatic bid to the NCAA Tournament as the No. 11 seed in the East region where they lost in the first round to Texas.
+There, they defeated Duke to win the tournament championship.
+As a result, they received the conference's automatic bid to the NCAA Tournament as the No. 11 seed in the East region, where they lost in the first round to Texas.